69105-ui/reaction-rate-nn/README.md

 ## Overview

-This project explores the use of a neural network to predict chemical reaction rates using synthetic data generated from the Arrhenius equation.
-Rather than positioning machine learning as a superior alternative, the goal of this study is to **critically evaluate whether machine learning is justified when the governing physical law is already known**.
+This project investigates the use of a neural network to predict chemical reaction rate constants using synthetic data generated from the Arrhenius equation.
+Rather than positioning machine learning as a superior alternative, the objective is to critically evaluate whether machine learning adds scientific or epistemic value when the governing physical law is already known, interpretable, and analytically solvable.

-The project intentionally uses a well-understood kinetic model to test the limits, redundancy, and interpretability trade-offs of neural networks in scientific modeling.
+The project is designed as a methodological case study examining redundancy, interpretability loss, and extrapolation behavior when a black-box model is applied to a system governed by established theory.

 ---

 ## Motivation

 Machine learning is increasingly applied to scientific problems where strong theoretical models already exist.
-While neural networks can approximate complex functions, their use is not always epistemically or practically justified.
+While neural networks are powerful function approximators, their application is not always epistemically or practically justified.

-This project asks a simple but often ignored question:
+This project addresses a fundamental question:

-> **What does machine learning actually add when the underlying relationship is already known, interpretable, and analytically solvable?**
+**What does machine learning actually add when the underlying relationship is known, interpretable, and grounded in physical theory?**

+Rather than assuming value, this work evaluates machine learning against classical methods under controlled conditions.

 ---

 ## Methodology

 ### Data Generation

-- Synthetic reaction rate data generated using the Arrhenius equation
+- Synthetic reaction rate data generated using the Arrhenius equation:

+  \[
+  k = A e^{-E_a / RT}
+  \]

-- Parameters sampled across realistic temperature and activation energy ranges
+- Parameters sampled across physically realistic temperature and activation energy ranges
 - No experimental data used (deliberate design choice)

+Synthetic data ensures that the true functional relationship is known, allowing direct evaluation of whether the neural network recovers structure rather than noise.

+---

 ### Models Compared

-1. **Classical Arrhenius-based regression**
-2. **Feedforward neural network**
+#### Physics-Based Model
+- Classical Arrhenius model
+- Parameters \(A\) and \(E_a\) estimated via nonlinear least squares
-   - Trained on the same synthetic dataset
+- Trained on the same dataset as the neural network

+#### Neural Network
+- Feedforward neural network
+- Inputs: Temperature (T), Activation Energy (Ea), Pre-exponential factor (A)
+- Output: Reaction rate constant (k)
+- Architecture:
+  - 2 hidden layers
+  - 32 units per layer
+  - ReLU activations
+  - ~2,000 trainable parameters
-   - Optimized for mean squared error
+- Optimized using mean squared error loss

+No physical equations or constraints were explicitly encoded in the neural network.

+---

-### Evaluation
+## Evaluation Criteria

+Models were evaluated on:

 - Prediction accuracy on interpolated data
-- Extrapolation behavior outside the training range
+- Extrapolation behavior outside the training temperature range
 - Qualitative comparison of interpretability and scientific usefulness

+Key plots and comparisons are provided in:
+- `notebooks/training_comparison.ipynb`
+- `notebooks/extrapolation_analysis.ipynb`

 ---

 ## Key Findings

-- The neural network successfully learns the Arrhenius relationship **but does not outperform classical regression in accuracy or generalization**.
+- The neural network successfully approximates the Arrhenius relationship within the training domain.
-- The NN acts as a *black-box approximator* of a known equation rather than a source of new insight.
+- Prediction accuracy does not exceed that of the physics-based model.
-- Extrapolation performance of the neural network is unreliable compared to the physics-based model.
+- Extrapolation performance of the neural network is unstable compared to the Arrhenius model (see extrapolation plots).
-- Interpretability is significantly reduced when replacing an explicit equation with a neural network.
+- Interpretability is significantly reduced when replacing an explicit equation with a black-box model.

+These results indicate that the neural network acts primarily as a function approximator of a known law rather than a source of new scientific insight.

 ---

 ## Interpretation

-This project demonstrates that **technical capability alone is not sufficient justification for using machine learning in scientific contexts**.
+This project demonstrates that technical capability alone does not justify the use of machine learning in scientific modeling.

 When:
 - the governing law is known,
 - the model is interpretable,
-- and extrapolation is required,
+- and extrapolation beyond observed data is required,

-classical approaches remain superior.
+classical physics-based approaches remain superior.

-The neural network, in this setting, adds computational complexity without adding epistemic value.
+In this context, the neural network adds computational complexity without adding explanatory or epistemic value.

 ---

 ## Why This Project Matters

 Rather than showcasing machine learning as a novelty, this work emphasizes:

 - Scientific restraint
 - Model selection judgment
 - Critical evaluation of ML applicability

-These considerations are central to responsible scientific and engineering practice, particularly as machine learning becomes increasingly accessible.
+These considerations are essential for responsible scientific practice, particularly as machine learning tools become increasingly accessible.

 ---

 ## Limitations

-- Synthetic data only; no experimental noise modeled
+- Synthetic data only; experimental noise not modeled
 - Single-reaction system
-- Neural network architecture kept intentionally simple
+- Neural network architecture intentionally kept simple

-These limitations are **acknowledged rather than obscured**, as the objective is methodological evaluation, not performance maximization.
+These limitations are acknowledged explicitly, as the goal is methodological evaluation rather than performance maximization.

 ---

 ## Future Directions

-- Introducing experimental noise to test robustness
+- Introduce controlled experimental noise to assess robustness
-- Evaluating transfer learning across multiple reaction systems
+- Evaluate transfer learning across multiple reaction systems
-- Studying cases where Arrhenius assumptions break down
+- Study regimes where Arrhenius assumptions break down

+Such extensions would help identify conditions under which machine learning may offer genuine advantages.

 ---

 ## Conclusion

-This project serves as a controlled case study illustrating that **machine learning should be applied selectively, not reflexively**.
-Its value lies not in outperforming established models, but in clarifying *when* such models should remain the default.
+This project serves as a controlled case study illustrating that machine learning should be applied selectively rather than reflexively.
+Its value lies not in outperforming established models, but in clarifying when those models should remain the default.
+The scientific contribution is therefore methodological: identifying the boundary between useful approximation and unnecessary complexity.

 ---

-## Repository Contents
+## Repository Structure

-- `data/` — Synthetic datasets generated from Arrhenius equation
+- `data/` — Synthetic datasets generated from the Arrhenius equation
 - `models/` — Neural network implementation
-- `notebooks/` — Training, evaluation, and comparison analyses
+- `notebooks/` — Training, evaluation, and extrapolation analyses
 - `README.md` — Project overview and interpretation